antoniomarra8/DATA310/project1.md

 the ingenious data scientists at Zillow had made an alteration to their website code that rendered my zillow_scrape.py functionally useless.

-Given this alteration, I reverted back to my original dataset of Austin, TX. [insert dataset link] A quick check of the data showed that there were about eight seemingly random errors in transcribing house prices from Zillow.
+Given this alteration, I reverted back to my original dataset of Austin, TX.
+A quick check of the data showed that there were about eight seemingly random errors in transcribing house prices from Zillow.
 I manually searched for these houses and found the Zestimate for each.
 After trying to run the code in Pycharm, I repeatedly received an error on the initial scaling of the data: